Winter

 Summary of Winter

-• “Winter” As a Representative of Nature: Although the poem starts with a robin, the merger of this wild bird into the air points to the simple act of nature.
-The poet has cleverly used the robin and air to show that such scenes in a pure natural valley are rare and few and far between.
-The white mist, the frost, the calmness amid this small incident of the flight of robin lead the poet to check for the dusk and nocturnal scene which, too, mesmerizes him.
+- “Winter” As a Representative of Nature: Although the poem starts with a robin, the merger of this wild bird into the air points to the simple act of nature.
+Through the clever use of the robin and the air, the poet effectively conveyed the scarcity and infrequency of such picturesque moments in an untouched valley.
+The poet is captivated by the white mist, frost, and calmness during the robin’s flight, which inspires him to explore the dusk and night time scenes that also fascinate him.
 He sees the moon and the stars gathering in the frosty night and showing him “winking fires.”
-This entire scene, then, reminds the poet of his childhood act of naming the astronomical shapes of Bear and Orion that he uses as if they are alive and kicking.
-Personifying these astronomical objects, the poem brings the poetic recitation to an end with the mention of the North and snow.
+This entire scene reminds the poet of his childhood act of naming the astronomical shapes of Bear and Orion that he uses as if they are alive and kicking.
+Personifying these astronomical objects, the poem brings the poetic recitation to an end with the mention of the North and the snow.

 literary devices are elements of literature that make a literary piece worth reading.
-The analysis of these devices in the poem as given below shows this fact.
+The analysis of these devices in the poem is given below.

-1. Assonance: Assonance is the repetition of vowel sounds in the same line such as the sound of /a/ in “And small and rare”, /o/ in “On th frozen snow” and the sound of /i/ in “Kindled winking fires.”
+- Assonance: Assonance is the repetition of vowel sounds in the same line, such as the sound of /a/ in “And small and rare”, the sound of /o/ in “On the frozen snow” and the sound of /i/ in “Kindled winking fires”.

-2. Alliteration: It is the use of successive consonant sounds in the initials of the successive words such as /s/ in “streamed sparkling” as well as “snow, snow.”
+- Alliteration: It is the use of successive consonant sounds in the initials of the successive words, such as the sound of /s/ in “streamed sparkling” as well as “snow, snow”.

 Drew taper bars,